Get Free Help with a Honey Bee Swarm

 Swarm Collecting Legalities

-We can only collect swarms that appear to be on public land, or where we believe we have been given permission by the property owner.
+We only collect swarms that appear to be on public land, or in cases where we believe we have been given permission by the property owner.
 If you see a swarm on private property and you’re not the owner, try to get the owner to call us.

 Also, note that we can’t return swarms we collect.
 (Legally speaking, swarming bees that are not “continuously within eyesight” of the original owner are wild animals, and become the property of the collector.)